 More by this Author

-A network of Random Event Generators around the world are responding en masse when significant events occur and thus offer surprising clues about a postulated human consciousness field.
+A network of Random Event Generators around the world respond en masse when significant events occur and thus offer surprising clues about a postulated human consciousness field.

 Paranormal investigators witnessed chilling events in the house at Braddock Drive, making this one of the most famous cases of psychic assault.